 THE COFFEE CULTURE

-If you are into coffee shops with dim lightning, plants everywhere and amazing cakes, as well as coffees, head to cafe botanica.
+If you are into coffee shops with dim lightning, plants everywhere and amazing cakes as well as coffees, head over to cafe Botanica.
 It is located near the main square and makes for a great stop between all the sightseeing.
+I particularly enjoyed ordering the mini hamburger for lunch and the red velvet cake for dessert.

 During my stay in Krakow, I started craving vegan food and raw food cakes.
 I pulled my oldest trick in the sleeve, which is asking the receptionist where I can find the best vegan café in Krakow.
 The overly excited girl at the reception told me to go to Cakester café and try the vegan pancakes, which I did.
 From the rainbow-colored walls, comfy chairs and healthy food choices, Cakester did not disappoint.
 Try the vegan pancakes or one of the many delicious and welcoming cakes, bring a book or meet a friend and enjoy a nice coffee break.